AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 This requires that M/N validators are listening to the same SlashFactory contract, and participating in the protocol.

 If we do not have M/N validators participating, someone will need to make a "propose with lock" on the governance to deploy a new rollup instance.
 If that is not palatable, we could update the staking lib to allow the governance (not just the slasher) to slash validators; then someone could "propose with lock" to slash whatever validators governance decides.

+In the future, we could also allow the slasher itself or governance to change who the slasher is.

 ## Timeline